TravisWheelerLab/Simpatico/README.md

 simpatico train examples/spec_files/train_example.csv examples/data/example_weights.pt -o examples/data/example_train.out -l simpatico/models/weights/model_v1.pt
 ```

-In this example, we are loading the pretrained weights `-l simpatico/models/weights/model_v1.pt` and updating them with our new training examples.
-Note that this is a naive approach to fine-tuning, and we have not yet implemented regularization techniques appropriate for proper fine-tuning.
+In this example, we are loading the pretrained weights `-l simpatico/models/weights/model_v1.pt` and updating them with our new training examples, and storing the updated weights in `examples/data/example_weights.pt`.
+Note that this is a naive approach to fine-tuning, and we have not yet implemented regularization techniques appropriate for a proper fine-tuning protocol.
 To train weights completely anew, simply leave out the `-l` argument.
 </details closed>